- Why is PDF so popular and what is its Achilles’ foot?

 It doesn’t matter what tool you use, they will all under-perform because they are all based on the same paradigm.
-There are certainly some promising approaches in machine learning that may improve the situation in years to come (yes we working on this), however it remains to be seen and will not happen overnight.
+There are certainly some promising approaches in machine learning that may improve the situation - we working on a document analysis & understanding platform with PDFTron.ai

 Before we see the next generation of tools, we will first need to figure out how to rate them in terms of recognition quality/accuracy.